 At Montpelier Primary School, the safety and welfare of our pupils is of the highest importance.
 Because of the day-to-day contact with pupils, our staff are well placed to observe the outward signs of abuse.
 We have worked hard to ensure that there is a culture of vigilance within the school and that all adults working in the school know that they must protect pupils from harm and abuse and be aware that any pupil may be at risk of harm or abuse.
 Safeguarding is everyone's responsibility; we all have a duty to safeguard and promote the welfare of our pupils (those under 18 years of age) under the Education Act 2002 and Children Act 1989 through identifying any child welfare concerns and taking action to address them in partnership with families and other agencies where appropriate.

 In addition to our safeguarding policy, we have policies to cover the roles of staff, pupils and parents in respect of health and safety, anti-bullying, and equality.
-We also ensure that issues of child protection are raised with pupils through the Personal, Social and Health Education (PSHE) curriculum and Relationship Education.
+We also ensure that issues of child protection are raised with pupils through the Personal, Social and Health Education (PSHE) curriculum and Relationship Education (for all primary pupils) or Relationships and Sex Education (for all secondary pupils).
 Our policy applies to all staff, paid and unpaid, contractors, trustees, school governors and volunteers and others using or visiting the school premises, and references to 'staff' in this policy apply to all of these persons unless explicitly qualified.